 There are numerous excellent online references for Lepidoptera.
 One is “Butterflies and Moths of north America” https://www.butterfliesandmoths.org/.
 Here under the species profile tab you can search “regional checklist” and select down to USA, Nebraska and/or whichever of the 93 counties you would like lists of.
 I think they go through the Lep Soc season summary and update every year so they should be pretty up to date.
 Dr.s Nagel and Hoback (formerly UNK staff), Dr. Brust (now of Chadron State College) and I got a website put together on butterflies and tiger and carrion beetles of Nebraska a while back that is still up at http://www.lopers.net/student_org/NebraskaInverts/butterflies/home.htm.
 The range maps are a bit dated but it has good information on flight times and locations.
 Pass the curser over the illustration to view the ventral side.

 The Moth Photographers Group website has a feature allowing you to search by region and Nebraska is an option.
 However the list they generate will only be species of which a photo has been sent to them.
-For the latest spreadsheet I have on Nebraska moths contact me at NebraskaButterflies@gmail.com.
+For the latest spreadsheet I have on Nebraska moths contact me at NebraskaButterflies@gmail.com or visit the Nebraska Species page on this site.

 A quick note on collecting vs photographing.
 I was raised with a net.
 Kudos to those of you who are proficient with a camera.
 I am not.
 If I can get a pinned specimen I can find someone to id it.
 I rarely collect specimens any more unless they are county or state records and then they end up (sooner or later) in an institution of higher learning where, properly cared for, they last indefinitely and are proof positive of the record.
 So I think there is room for both responsible collectors and photographers in gathering data.
 Also while you are certainly welcome to send pictures this is not intended to be an identification site.
-I will id what I can but if I have any uncertainty whatsoever I will pass on the id.
+I will ID what I can but if I have any uncertainty whatsoever I will pass on the ID.
 BugGuide and Moth Photographers Group are both excellent id sources.